 How to get Complying Development approval

 First you need to make sure that your property is eligible for a CDC.
-You can do this by ordering a 149 Certificate ($53) from your local council.
+This can be done by ordering a Planning Certificate 10.7 from your local council.
 The next stage is the design.
 The proposed development needs to be designed according to the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 controls.
 Projects eligible under CDC are:

 - Swimming pools